 DR. H. WAYNE CARVER II: I've been at this for a third of a century.
 This probably is the worst I have seen or the worst that I know of any of my colleagues having seen.

 LAWRENCE: Around Newtown, some were willing to share their thoughts, others were already exhausted by the news media saturation over the past 24 hours.
 Bob Elliot, who's lived here for 18 years, said his family knew the principal of Sandy Hook, and both his sons went there when they were younger.
 He said the community had taken pride in how quiet and safe it is.

 BOB ELLIOT: Nobody locks their doors.
 You don't need to lock your car.
 When, you know, when somebody gets a traffic ticket, it's in the paper.
 And then this happens.
 And last night, my son - my 17-year-old son couldn't sleep.
 We wake up this morning and he had locked all the doors in the house, including the door to the basement.
 And then everybody is just rattled.

 LAWRENCE: Irene Caulfield has a boutique in Sandy Hook's town center.
 Her daughter put a sign out in front that says give your loved ones a hug.

-IRENE CAULFIELD: You know, these children were everyone's children, that's the type of town we are, you know?
+IRENE CAULFIELD: You know, these children were everyone's children, this is the type of town we are, you know?
 It should be the way the world is.
 It's not someone's child.
 It's everyone's child.

 LAWRENCE: As the names of the children and teachers were made public late in the afternoon, town officials once again appealed that the privacy of mourning families be respected.
 Quil Lawrence, NPR News, Newtown.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.